EU signals flexibility on budgets, aiding France, Italy

 The deficit leeway offered by structural reforms and investment cannot be lumped together and neither allows a country to exceed the 3 percent deficit limit.
 Both options apply only to those who have deficits below 3 percent.

-"So for Italy the room for manoeuvre is limited, but there is some," Dombrovskis said.
+"So for Italy the room for maneuver is limited, but there is some," Dombrovskis said.

 France cannot make use of these options because its deficit is excessive above 3 percent.
 But, the commission said, Paris can apply for more time to cut its excessive deficit if it presents a detailed and credible plan of structural reforms.